Ascend/samples/cplusplus/environment/catenation_environmental_guidance.md

   ```
 #### Installation Process
 ##### Installing OpenCV
 Run the following command to install OpenCV.
-If OpenCV related functions are not used in the code, skip this step.
+If OpenCV related functions are not used in the code, skip this step(Note:make sure the installed version is 3.x).
   ```
   sudo apt-get install libopencv-dev
   ```